Volume 2 - Better Homes and Ruins - The Life and Adventures of Sir Edelbert Spore

 The golems stepped into screening positions for Edelbert and Turnip.
 All of the pigeons entered into a holding pattern above their heads, to wait and evade until given any other order.
 As his stack approached, the mass stopped writhing and turned to face them.

-Stabber was snared and immediately yanked across the room to the wurm.
-With sword held high the golem turned the pull into a charge maneuver.
-Slashing true, the sword left a clean gash along the beast’s tubular torso.
+Snared and yanked across the room to the wurm, with sword held high the golem turned the pull into a charge maneuver.
+Slashing true, it left a clean gash along the beast’s tubular torso.

 Edelbert silently ordered his pigeons down to assist so that the stabber could take an open shot and finish its foe.
 As the birds swooped over to help however, a pink blob whizzed out of the darkness and splashed against pigeon C. The blob struck hard enough to crumble the poor fragile scout.
 A mass of goo and clay shards splurched to the ground.